honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 As we are on AWS, we use s3 to host our Chart Repository, our configuration is fully defined as code using [Terraform](https://terraform.io).

-Other clouds provide similar services and the below set up may be replicated there as needed.
+Other clouds provide similar services and the setup below may be replicated there as needed.

 After the storage service has been configured, we will cover how Drone is used to synchronize our Git repositories with our Helm Repository.

 ![vpc-endpoint](https://image.slidesharecdn.com/amazonvpcwebinar-150527181628-lva1-app6891/95/aws-may-webinar-series-deep-dive-amazon-virtual-private-cloud-57-638.jpg?cb=1432848918)

-Technically, We'll create a `VPC endpoint` (which named `vpce-xxxx`), and route the traffic  from clients / specific VPC towards S3 need to be passed through this one.
+Technically, we'll create a `VPC endpoint` (named `vpce-xxxx`), and route the traffic  from clients / specific VPC towards S3 need to be passed through this one.

 #### Create vpc endpoint
 Firstly, we need to create `vpc endpoint` to allow private access to bucket used as private chart repository.